junnnyaoo/BT4103_2024_Team_5/README.md

 are files that are used for holding the LLMs function on a seperate file.

-readDb_Functions.py - the file that is used for retrieval of news articles from MongoDb
+readDb_Functions.py - the file that is used for retrieval of news articles from MongoDb blocks.py - the file that contains Slack's message interface blocks

 #### Extra Folder
 'News_Relevance_LLM' contains the different LLMs used for testing and their evaluation results.
 It also contains the dataset used for predicting the columns of each